wp-plugins/kb-advanced-rss-widget/README.txt

 * Decide which RSS fields to display (as opposed to the default RSS widget, which limits you to link and title), and
 * Decide how to format the fields (it doesn't have to be a list if you don't want it to be).

 Be aware that it's called "advanced" for a reason.
 You need to know some HTML to use this fully.
 Also, please note that this is a widget.
-That means you need to be using the [Wordpress sidebar widgets plugin](http://wordpress.org/extend/plugins/widgets/).
+If you're using pre-2.2 Wordpress, you need to be using the [Wordpress sidebar widgets plugin](http://wordpress.org/extend/plugins/widgets/).

 Instructions and examples are available at the [KB Advanced RSS plugin page](http://adambrown.info/b/widgets/kb-advanced-rss/).